AstrobioMike/AstrobioMike.github.io/bash/basics.md

 <center><img src="{{ site.url }}/images/test.txt_head.png"></center>

 <br>
 And that's really it.
 Those are the fundamentals that govern running virtually any individual command in the terminal.
 Many commands have a dizzying amount of options that I (and I presume most others) never fully appreciate or explore.
 You can pull up a 'manual' for any command by using the command `man` followed by the command you're intersted in.
 For instance, `man head` would bring up the manual for `head` (you can exit the manual by pressing `q` ).
 Many commands, though not all, also have a help menu of sorts that can usually be accessed by typing the command followed by `-h` or `--help`.
 I personally most often google for examples of whatever I'm trying to use.
-But importantly, you don't need to memorize these things.
-Some things might become second nature depending on how frequently you use them, but the real benefit comes from just knowing what can be done (meaning knowing what tools there are out there), and having a baseline understanding of how to work in the terminal environment.
+But importantly, **you don't need to memorize these things**.
+Some things might become second nature depending on how frequently you use them, but the real benefit comes from just knowing what can be done (meaning knowing what tools are out there), and having a baseline understanding of how to work in the terminal environment.
 Then when you come across something you need to do, you know what to look for to iron out the details.

 Now that you're familiar with this baseline formula of entering commands, let's move on to looking at some more and learn how to navigate around your computer from inside the terminal.
 <br>